pytask-dev/pytask/docs/source/tutorials/skipping_tasks.md

 In large projects, you may have many long running tasks that you only want to execute on a remote server but not when you are not working locally.

-In this case, use the `@pytask.mark.skipif` decorator which requires a condition and a reason as arguments:
+In this case, use the {func}`@pytask.mark.skipif <pytask.mark.skipif>` decorator which requires a condition and a reason as arguments:

 ```python
 # Content of a config.py